100% SATISFACTION GUARANTEE

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the Irish O'Donnell family come from?
 What is the Irish O'Donnell family crest and coat of arms?
 When did the O'Donnell family first arrive in the United States?
 Where did the various branches of the family go?
-What is the O'Donnell family history?The original Gaelic form of O'Donnell was O Domhnaill, which means descendant of Domhnall or descendant of Donal(l.)
+What is the O'Donnell family history?The original Gaelic form of O'Donnell was O'Domhnaill, which means descendant of Domhnall or descendant of Donal(l.)
 The name is derived from the Irish words "domhan" (the world) and "all" (mighty): son of Colga, a quo O'Domhnaill.
 The surname claims descendancy from the Heremon Kings of Ireland.

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname O'Donnell are preserved in these old documents.
 The various spellings of the name that were found include O Donnell, O'Donald, O'Donle, O'Donall, O'Donnell and others.